 Build a Better Instance Part Two: Intermediate Configurable Joins Skills and Use Cases

 As more and more Slate users begin querying using Configurable Joins, subquery exports and filters have become an increasingly popular discussion topic.
-In hopes of answering some of the most frequently asked questions, on March 2 RHB Slate team members Abraham Noel, John Michael Cuccia, Domenick Rozzi, and Megan Miller hosted hundreds of Slate user community members for “Building Up: Intermediate Configurable Joins Skills and Use Cases”.
-As part two of the Build a Better Instance with RHB: Configurable Joins webinar series, the team focused specifically on how and why to use dependent subqueries as a means of better exploring the data living within our Slate instances.
+In hopes of answering some of the most frequently asked questions, RHB Slate team members Abraham Noel, John Michael Cuccia, Domenick Rozzi, and Megan Miller hosted hundreds of Slate user community members on March 2, 2021, for “Building Up: Intermediate Configurable Joins Skills and Use Cases”.
+As part two of the Build a Better Instance with RHB: Configurable Joins webinar series (part one can be found here), the team focused specifically on how and why to use dependent subqueries as a means of better exploring the data living within our Slate instances.

 Users came away from this event with a deeper understanding of this crucial Configurable Joins feature, including these three key takeaways.

 Subqueries enable us to access and configure our data from one-to-many relationships.

 In our first webinar, we discussed the concept of Slate as a relational database, where record data lives in various structures known as tables.
 In some situations, these tables may have a one-to-one relationship; for instance, an application always has just one round, or a device has one Person record it’s connected to.
 However, many times, one record can be connected to multiple records in another table—a person will frequently have multiple school records, relationships, applications or addresses, just to name a few examples.